 Flannels was hoping to scale their dynamic campaigns.
-To accomplish this, ROI Hunter set Flannels up with their Product Marketing Platform (PMP).
+To accomplish this, Flannels began working with the the ROI Hunter PPM platform.
 They used Product Insights to gather product-level data from across all channels, integrating this data with their feed within ROI Hunter to form a single source of truth.

 With this granular data from across channels, Flannels created three new product sets: Best-sellers, New Products, and Hidden Gems to test against previous campaigns.